Martinikimi/alx-project-nexus/README.md

 Define models and serializers

-Create API views and URLs
+Create API views and URL routes

-Update frontend JavaScript
+Update frontend JavaScript for new functionality

-Test thoroughly
+Test thoroughly across different scenarios

-Deploy to production
+Deploy to production environment

-Testing
-bash
-# Run tests
-python manage.py test

-# Test specific app
-python manage.py test users

-# Test with coverage
-coverage run manage.py test
-coverage report
+Code Quality
+Follow Django and REST API best practices

+Use consistent naming conventions

+Implement proper error handling

+Write comprehensive documentation

+Test across multiple browsers and devices

+⚠️ Known Limitations
+Current Limitations
+Data Persistence: Free Render tier may reset database on deploy

+Email Service: Basic email setup (Resend API configured but limited sending)

+Payment Processing: Payment models ready but no live gateway integration

+File Uploads: Image upload functionality needs cloud storage setup

+Workarounds
+For demo purposes: Upload data once and avoid redeploying

+For production: Upgrade to paid hosting with persistent storage

+Email: Can be enhanced with full Resend API integration

+Payments: Ready for Stripe/M-Pesa integration when needed

 🐛 Troubleshooting
 Common Issues & Solutions
-Login 403 Errors

-Ensure CSRF middleware is properly configured
+Login/Authentication Issues

+Ensure JWT tokens are properly stored in localStorage

-Check CORS settings for frontend access
+Check CORS settings for frontend-backend communication

-Verify JWT authentication setup

-Email Not Sending

-Check Resend API key configuration

-Verify email templates exist

-Check server logs for errors
+Verify CSRF exemptions for API endpoints

 Database Performance

-Ensure indexes are applied
+Ensure performance indexes are applied

-Check query optimization
+Check query optimization with EXPLAIN ANALYZE

-Monitor database connections
+Monitor database connections and pooling

 Static Files Not Loading

-Run python manage.py collectstatic.
+Run python manage.py collectstatic --noinput

-Check WhiteNoise configuration
+Check WhiteNoise configuration in settings

-Verify static file paths
+Verify static file paths in production

+API Documentation Errors

+Check that drf-yasg is properly installed

+Verify Swagger configuration in URLs

+Ensure all API views have proper docstrings

 📄 License
-MIT License - feel free to use this project for learning and development.
+MIT License - feel free to use this project for learning, development, and commercial purposes.

+👥 Contributing
+Fork the repository

+Create a feature branch

+Make your changes with tests

+Submit a pull request

+Ensure all tests pass and documentation is updated

+📞 Support
+For issues and questions:

+Create an issue on GitHub

+Check existing documentation

+Review API documentation at /swagger/